askmike/gekko/docs/strategies/creating_a_strategy.md

       // your code!
     }

+    // Optional for executing code
+    // after completion of a backtest.
+    // This block will not execute in
+    // live use as a live gekko is
+    // never ending.
+    strat.end = function() {
+      // your code!
+    }

     module.exports = strat;

 In the boilerplate we define four functions you have to write yourself.
 The functions are executed like so: